Float8@2bits: Entropy Coding Enables Data-Free Model Compression: Discussion

 \section{Discussion}

-Standard quantization methods impose a strict coupling between compression rate and weight representation.
-For instance, 4-bit quantization restricts weights to just $2^4=16$ unique values, while 2~bits allows only $4$, inevitably degrading model fidelity.
-Consequently, current methods either fail at extreme compression levels or require costly recovery training. \methodname breaks this paradigm by decoupling weight precision from compression rate through entropy coding.
-We achieve arbitrary sizes down to effective 2~bits per parameter while retaining robust model performance without calibration data or retraining.
-To our knowledge, \methodname is the first method to achieve functional extreme compression in a purely data-free manner.
-This suggests that entropy coding can overcome the performance barriers that fixed bit-width quantization is approaching.
+Standard quantization couples compression rate to weight precision, so current methods either fail at extreme compression levels or require costly recovery training. \methodname breaks this paradigm by decoupling weight precision from compression rate through entropy coding, achieving arbitrary sizes down to effective 2~bits per parameter while retaining robust model performance without calibration data or retraining.
+To our knowledge, \methodname is the first method to achieve functional extreme compression in a purely data-free manner, suggesting that entropy coding can overcome the performance barriers that fixed bit-width quantization is approaching.

 \paragraph{Limitations.} We intentionally designed \methodname to be the simplest version of the ``Entropy Coding Meets Quantization'' framework.
 In our pursuit of accessibility, we opted for data-free compression with simplified $\ell_1$-based regularization, foregoing complex grouping structures or custom fused operations.
 Many extensions are conceivable, including more sophisticated quantization schemes, advanced entropy proxies, and fused decoding kernels.
 While our implementation uses NVIDIA's \amethod{nvCOMP} library, \amethod{ANS} is a commoditized technology available across platforms (e.g., \amethod{hipANS} for AMD), ensuring broad hardware compatibility.